 Although gantry cranes are widely used in ports, there are smaller, rail mounted or rubber tyre gantry cranes available that can be used for lifting and stacking shipping containers in container depots and other medium-to-high volume locations.

-Straddle carriers come in a range of sizes, and like the gantry crane, carry the container from the top.
+Straddle carriers come in a range of sizes, and like the gantry crane, lift containers from the top.
 They are mobile on-site and are able to move shipping containers about with ease, however, due to their size and weight they need to operate on reinforced concrete surface.

 Smaller straddle carriers, called a "mini straddle", are sometimes used by importers, exporters and container depots handling low - medium container volumes.